Miccighel/MichaelSoprano/content/post/web-applications/index.md

 ## Teacher

-- **Michael Soprano** - Course Leader
+- **Michael Soprano** - Course Instructor

 The course consists of 24 lectures for a total of 48 hours.
-Assessment is based on project work.
-The course is delivered in the second semester.
+It is delivered in the second semester.
+Assessment is based on the design, implementation, and discussion of a full-stack project.

 ## Topics Covered